Geo-Bit/guarded-sheep/README.md

 # 🐑 Guarded Sheep 🐑
-Search GitHub repos for possible company or indivudal source code &amp; intellectual property theft
+Guarded Sheep is a small utility to help discover potential intellectual property or leaked source code on GitHub using GitHub's public APIs.

 # Features